Алергія на продукти харчування

 At least one species of tick (lone star tick) has alpha-gal in its saliva.
 Evidence suggests that the bite (particularly multiple bites) from such ticks may sensitize a person to alpha-gal.
 Because alpha-gal is present in many red meats (eg, pork, beef, lamb, venison) and in food products derived from mammals (eg, dairy products, gelatin), affected people may develop an IgE-mediated allergic response to these food products.

-The allergic reactions can include an itchy rash, indigestion, constipation, nausea, and anaphylactic reactions, Unlike other food allergies, symptoms of alpha-gal syndrome frequently do not occur until 3 to 8 hours after eating.
+The allergic reactions can include an itchy rash, indigestion, constipation, nausea, and anaphylactic reactions.
+Unlike those of other food allergies, symptoms of alpha-gal syndrome frequently do not occur until 3 to 8 hours after eating.

 Довідкові матеріали щодо етіології